 Doula Services Offered

-I provide birth and postpartum doula services across the Hampton Roads area of Southeastern Virginia, the Peninsula, Isle of Wight County, including the cities of Williamsburg, Suffolk, Surry, and Hopewell.
+I provide birth doula services across the Hampton Roads area of Southeastern Virginia, the Peninsula, Isle of Wight County, including the cities of Williamsburg, Suffolk, Surry, and Hopewell.

-Please click on one of the following links to see a brief explanation of services offered, including pricing and contact information.
+Please click on the following link to see an explanation of services offered, including pricing and contact information.

 What is a Doula?

 Doula is an ancient Greek word that roughly translates to "a woman who serves."
 In modern times, the term doula has become the title of an individual who has training and experience as a labor companion.
 A doula is someone who supports a laboring person and their partner(s) before, during and just after childbirth by providing them with continuous emotional support, physical comfort measures and assistance in obtaining up to date and evidence-based information regarding pregnancy, labor and the postpartum periods.

 A Birth Doula is a doula with specific training and focus on labor and delivery.
 Birth doulas support a mother prior to labor by discussing the mother's (and partner's) ideal birth, help find research and information that supports the mother and her choices, explain the labor and delivery process, educate the mother about comfort measures and coping techniques and help answer any questions she may have prior to delivery.
 During labor, the doula joins the mother at her home or the hospital and stays with her throughout her labor, delivery and generally stays for a few hours postpartum as well.
 The doula supports the mother's choices throughout the labor process by providing emotional support and physical comfort measures (like hip compressions and gentle touch) and providing reassurance throughout the labor and delivery process.
 After delivery, the doula generally stays to help the mother with the baby's first feeding and to ensure the new family has extra support while also allowing them to bond.